iloveoranges888/match-prediction-analysis-2025mudac/README.md

-## 2025 MinneMUDAC - Match Prediction And Sentiment Analysis for Nonprofit Mentoring Organization
+## 2025 MinneMUDAC - Match Prediction and Calling Sentiment Analysis
 ### Match Length/ Closure Reason Prediction in Mentoring Programs

 Our team acts as consultant for a US nonprofit mentoring organization in this project.
 Our analysis goal is to help the organization **utilize sentiment analysis through NLP and LLM to better understand match dynamics, identify potential risks early, and enhance the longevity and quality of mentoring relationships**.
 Our work received interest from the CEO of the organization, and he expressed interest in applying our findings and exploring further collaboration.
 If implemented, **this monitoring dashboard has the potential to strengthen mentor-mentee bonds and ultimately promote the well-being and long-term development of the children served.**\